TheAlgorithms/Algorithms-Explanation/en/Ciphers/vigenere_cipher.md

 ## Decryption

 Decryption is the inverse of encryption.
 It is is done by subtracting the shift value from the cipher value.
-The formula is $M_i = L(C_i - V(K_i))$ where everything is defined as above and $L$ is additionally defined as a function which converts a numerical value back to a letter.
+The formula is $M_i = L((C_i - V(K_i)) \mod n)$ where everything is defined as above and $L$ is additionally defined as a function which converts a numerical value back to a letter.

 | Cipher  | f | p | j | q | z | w | p | j | z | z | c | p |
 |---------|---|---|---|---|---|---|---|---|---|---|---|---|